Effect of Impurities on Charge and Heat Transport in Tubular Nanowires: Introduction

 In tubular nanowires apart of the geometry mainly three factors lead to changes in charge and heat current: surface roughness, impurities and phonons.
-Surface roughness leads to a reduction in charge current but practically it is easy to estimate the range of this deviation for different materials \cite{ziman2001electrons}.
-Electron-phonon interaction can be neglected in thin shells.
-Impurities play a significant role in the conduction feature of tubular nanowires, and it is different for transported charge and heat current for each cross-section with respect to chemical potential bias or temperature gradient.
+Surface roughness leads to a reduction in charge current but practically it is easy to estimate the range of this deviation for different materials \cite{ziman2001electrons}. {\blue It had been shown that electron-phonon interaction can be neglected in thin shells \cite{choi2003nonlinear}.
+Also, experimentally it is possible to heat up just electrons, while the phonons are kept frozen \cite{van1992thermo, molenkamp1990quantum}.
+Consequently, the electron-phonon coupling can be assumed to be negligible.} Impurities play a significant role in the conduction feature of tubular nanowires, and it is different for transported charge and heat current for each cross-section with respect to chemical potential bias or temperature gradient.
 Different numbers of impurities or varying intensities show distinct behavior in each case of cross-section geometry.
 Understanding the combination of heat and charge current is essential in many cases of nanoscale studies, and the purpose of this work is to provide a comprehensive view of impurities' effect on electronic conduction of tubular nanowires.
 We study the effect of the density of the impurities, and of the strength of the associated potential, on the charge and heat currents, in prismatic shells.
 Due to the fact that nowadays it is feasible to fabricate tubular nanowires with the desired cross-section and different doping variations, our study can be useful to establish a direct relation between different cross-sections and transport properties of core-shell nanowires.

 The paper is structured in the following sections: Section 2 contains our model and methodology.
 In Section 3 we present the results, in particular we show how the presence of impurities affects conductance through wires of different cross sections.
-Further, we focus on wires having hexagonal and triangular cross sections and we study the impact of the number and intensity of impurities on the conductance.
+Further, we focus on wires having hexagonal and triangular cross sections and we study the impact of the number and strength of impurities on the conductance.
 Finally, Section 4 contains the conclusions.